IOCCC image by Matt Zucker

 This file contains guidelines intended to help people who wish to participate in the International Obfuscated C Code Contest (IOCCC).

 These are NOT the IOCCC rules, though it does contain comments about them.
 The IOCCC guidelines should be viewed as hints and suggestions.
-Entries that violate the guidelines but remain within the rules are allowed.
+Submission that violate the guidelines but remain within the rules are allowed.
 Even so, you are safer if you remain within the IOCCC guidelines.

 You SHOULD read the CURRENT IOCCC rules, prior to submitting code to the contest.
-The rules are typically published along with the IOCCC guidelines.

 Jump to: top